 All companies spend money to attract the right people.
 What many companies don’t do is invest in employee retention strategies.

 2. A lack of appropriate management skills makes employees 4x more likely to quit

-> According to the TINYpulse Employee Retention Report, 40% of employees that don’t rate their supervisor’s performance highly have interviewed for a new job in the last three months — compared to just 10% for those that do rate their supervisor highly.
+According to an older TINYpulse Employee Retention Report, 40% of employees that don’t rate their supervisor’s performance highly have interviewed for a new job in the last three months — compared to just 10% for those that do rate their supervisor highly.

-> Managers that aren’t kept to a high standard can negatively affect their subordinates and result in high turnover — even for your best employees.
+Managers that aren’t kept to a high standard can negatively affect their subordinates and result in high turnover — even for your best employees.